History of Wrocław: Poland

-Holy Roman Empire and Hungary
+Bohemia and Hungary

-In 1348, the city was incorporated with almost the entirety of Silesia into the Holy Roman Empire, and a Landeshauptmann (Provincial governor) was appointed to administrate the region.
+In 1348, the city was incorporated with almost the entirety of Silesia into the Lands of the Bohemian Crown, and a Landeshauptmann (Provincial governor) was appointed to administrate the region.
 Between 1342 and 1344 two fires destroyed large parts of the city.
-In 1352 Charles IV, Holy Roman Emperor, visited the town.
+In 1352 Bohemian King Charles IV, who was also elected King of Germany, visited the town.
 His successors Wenceslaus and Sigismund became involved in a long-lasting feud with the city and its magistrate, culminating in the revolt of the guilds in 1418 when local craftsmen killed seven councillors.
 In a tribunal two years later, when Sigismund was in town, 27 ringleaders were executed.
 He also called up for a Reichstag in the same year, which discussed the earlier happenings in the city.

-In June 1466, in Wrocław, Polish diplomat Jan Długosz held a meeting with a papal legate, starting a peace process between Poland and the Teutonic Order, which a few months later culminated in the signing of a peace treaty in Toruń that ended the Thirteen Years' War, the longest of Polish–Teutonic wars.
+In June 1466, in Wrocław, Polish diplomat Jan Długosz held a meeting with a papal legate, starting a peace process between Poland and the Teutonic Order, which a few months later culminated in the signing of the Second Peace of Thorn that ended the Thirteen Years' War, the longest of Polish–Teutonic wars.

-When George of Poděbrady was elected as Silesia's overlord, the city opposed him since he was a Hussite and instead sided with his Catholic rival Matthias Corvinus.
-After Breslau fought alongside Corvinus against George in 1466, the local classes rendered homage to the king on 31 May 1469 in the city, where the king also met the daughter of mayor Krebs, Barbara, whom he took as his mistress.
+When George of Poděbrady was elected king of Bohemia, the city opposed him since he was a Hussite and instead sided with his Catholic rival Matthias Corvinus.
+After the city fought alongside Corvinus against George in 1466, the local classes rendered homage to the king on 31 May 1469 in the city, where the king also met the daughter of mayor Krebs, Barbara, whom he took as his mistress.
 In 1474 the city was besieged by combined Polish-Bohemian forces, however in November 1474 Kings Casimir IV of Poland, his son Vladislaus II of Bohemia and Matthias Corvinus of Hungary met in the nearby village of Muchobór Wielki (present-day district of Wrocław) and in December 1474 a ceasefire was signed, according to which the city remained under Hungarian rule.
 Matthias Corvinus incorporated the city with Silesia in his dominion, which he controlled until his death in 1490.
 1475 marks the beginning of movable type printing in the city and in Silesia, when Kasper Elyan opened his printing shop (Drukarnia Świętokrzyska).
 That same year he published the Statuta synodalia episcoporum Wratislaviensium, which contains the first-ever text printed in Polish.
 It was also the first ever printing in Silesia.
 The first illustration of the city was published in the Nuremberg Chronicle in 1493.
 Documents of that time referred to the town by many variants of the name including Wratislaw, Bresslau and Presslau.

+From 1502 to 1538 renowned astronomer Nicolaus Copernicus was a scholaster of the Collegiate Church of the Holy Cross.